-COVERAGE A - THIRD PARTY LIABILITY
+I. THIRD PARTY LIABILITY

 The activities of public entities may result in an actual or alleged pollution conditions which causes bodily injury or damage to property of others.
-The extent of the coverage under Coverage

-A is to provide protection to the local unit for claims triggered by pollution conditions for which the local unit is alleged to be responsible.
+The extent of the coverage under THIRD PARTY LIABILITY is to provide protection to the local unit for claims triggered by pollution conditions for which the local unit is alleged to be responsible.

 To pay on behalf of the Local Unit losses due to liability for bodily injury and/or property damage caused by pollution conditions emanating from a covered location or arising from covered operations.
+Legal defense shall be included subject to the aggregate defense costs limits.

-3. POLLUTION CONDITIONS:
+3. Pollution Conditions:

-The FUND intends to cover, under Coverage A, the discharge, dispersal, release, escape, migration or seepage of any solid, liquid, gaseous or thermal irritant, contaminant or pollutant, including smoke, soot, vapors, fumes, acids, alkalis, chemicals, hazardous substances, materials or waste materials, on, in, into, or upon land and structures thereupon, the atmosphere, surface water, or groundwater.
+The FUND intends to cover, under THIRD PARTY LIABILITY, the discharge, dispersal, release, escape, migration or seepage of any solid, liquid, gaseous or thermal irritant, contaminant or pollutant, including smoke, soot, vapors, fumes, acids, alkalis, chemicals, hazardous substances, materials or waste materials, on, in, into, or upon land and structures thereupon, the atmosphere, surface water, or groundwater.
 Waste materials include materials to be recycled, reconditioned or reclaimed.

-4. Exclusions: (Partial Listing - REFER TO POLICY FOR COMPLETE LIST OF EXCLUSIONS
+4. Exclusions: (Partial Listing - REFER TO POLICY FOR COMPLETE LIST OF EXCLUSIONS)